 Don’t hesitate to ask them to pronounce their names.
 A personal touch like this is valuable to your customers and will make them feel honored.

 Improve your customer service by leaving them satisfied

 Before ending the telephone call, make sure the customer fully understands the solution you provide.
 Don’t forget to ask “is there anything else that I can help you with?” until the customer had nothing more to ask or say.

 Give them information that you think they will need.
 If you think they need a follow-up, inform them when is the best time to contact you.
 The phone system helps to improve customer service and collect data which will be useful for the company’s quality improvement.

 When all is said and done, finish the call in a friendly manner such as “thank you for calling us” or a simple good morning/afternoon/evening.
 This kind of gesture will make your customers know that you are more than happy to help them and willing to do it again in the future.

 Answering phone calls certainly requires some skills and training.
 When necessary, you can implement a system to further improve your customer service team, such as the sophisticated Help Desk & Ticketing System.
 The program can help you provide the best service to your customers by automating back-end administration tasks.

 The system can also help you to record phone calls conversations and convert them into tickets to be followed up later.
-Read other tips and tricks to improve your help desk team by clicking on the link below.
+Read other tips and tricks to improve your help desk team by clicking on this link.